 - Governor vetoed a proposed 2019 switch to HealthCare.gov.

 - MNsure’s small business exchange no longer has any participating insurers.

 - Law enacted in 2016 protects Medicaid expansion enrollees from Medicaid estate recovery.

 Minnesota health exchange overview

 Thanks in large part to the new reinsurance program that Minnesota created (details below), premiums decreased in Minnesota’s individual market in 2018, 2019, and again in 2020, although rates increased modestly for 2021.
-In May 2019, Minnesota leaders reached an agreement on a budget that included an extension of the reinsurance program through 2020 and 2021 (it has already been granted federal approval through the end of 2022, but the state has to continue to cover its share of the cost; Minnesota Governor Tim Walz had hoped to implement a premium subsidy program and a new tax credit in Minnesota starting in 2020.
-But a compromise in the budget ended up with the state opting to continue the existing reinsurance program for two more years instead).
+In May 2019, Minnesota leaders reached an agreement on a budget that included an extension of the reinsurance program through 2020 and 2021.
+The program had already been granted federal approval through the end of 2022; Minnesota Governor Tim Walz had hoped to implement a premium subsidy program and a new tax credit in Minnesota starting in 2020.
+But a compromise in the budget ended up with the state opting to continue the existing reinsurance program for two more years instead.

 Open enrollment for 2021 health plans was extended through December 22, 2020; Insurers implemented modest rate increases for 2021, after three years of overall rate decreases

 MNsure enabled window shopping for 2021 health plans as of October 12, 2020.
 This gave residents a few weeks to browse the available plans before open enrollment started on November 1, 2020.
 And MNsure announced that open enrollment would continue through December 22, 2020, which was a week longer than the open enrollment period that applied in states that use the federally-run exchange; the flexibility to extend open enrollment is often cited as one of the benefits of having a fully state-run exchange.
 (MNsure had a similar extension in December 2019, for 2020 health plans).